Swiss Breed Standard

 • Well proportioned, compact head

-• oman nose, wide mouth, broad forehead
+• Roman nose, wide mouth, broad forehead

 • Pronounced, regal head shape in rams.
 Mature rams often develop protuberance behind horn base